walcutt/vesper-ridge-wiki/_notes/vesper-ridge-wiki/_public/A/Airshipyards.md

 title: Airshipyards
 ---

-Consisting of cavernous hangars, spacious landing zones and a few mooring towers, the [[Colfax Dirigible Enterprise]]’s sprawling Airshipyards are a defining feature of the [[Seventh Ward]].
+Consisting of cavernous hangars, spacious landing zones and a few mooring towers, the [[Colfax Dirigible Enterprise]]’s sprawling Airshipyards are a defining feature of the [[Beacon Ward]].
 Construction, maintenance, and sales are all handled at the same site.